 Cafés #1

-There’s something about windows.
-What we see through them, what we can guess.
-Warmth, when it’s cold outside.
-Silhouettes behind a veil of mist.
-The atmosphere, that impalpable and undefinable air that enfolds things.
-It invites us to stop and look further.
-Then we imagine the density of sound and silence, and this light that filters in a corner, playing with shadows, dizzying.
-The upholstered seats, or the strange harmony of these mismatched chairs, the beauty of the tiles, the tastefulness of the frames.
+Then we imagine the density of sound and silence, and that light filtering into a corner, playing with shadows, almost dizzying.
+The upholstered seats, or the strange harmony of those mismatched chairs, the beauty of the tiles, the elegance of the frames.
 There are the reflections, there are the colors.

 Reflet dans la vitre du café The Sisters Lindqvist à Karlskrona, Suède